JacobPantuso/PasswordManager/README.md

   Password: #@)($#@*@(#@#$E@E$#@$@#$^%&
 ```

 > The encrypted file is essentially unreadable which is the point.
 A user won't even be able to access this file so it does not need to be legible.
-All information can be access from the CLI application.
+All information can be accessed from the CLI application.

 ## Usage
 1. Launch the app in terminal using `go run passwordManager.go`